daaku/hmacsigner/readme.md

 Package hmacsigner provides signed blobs.

 It is:
-1. Not future proof.
-1. Forces a Secret of at least 32 bytes.
+1. Includes a version.
-1. Forces HMAC-SHA256 signatures.
-1. Forces 8 byte nanosecond unix timestamp.
+1. Includes 8 byte nanosecond unix timestamp.
-1. Forces 8 byte salt.
+1. Includes 8 byte salt.
+1. Requires a Secret of at least 32 bytes.
+1. Does not encrypt the payload.
+1. Enforces HMAC-SHA256 signatures.
-1. Forces URL safe Base64 encoding.
+1. Outputs URL safe Base64 encoding.

 ## Usage